 2,249 Myanmar migrant workers were surveyed, 63 percent of whom were documented and 37 percent undocumented.
 While there was an even split between males and females in the full sample, the proportion of undocumented females (22 percent of the sample) was slightly higher than undocumented males (16 percent).
-The majority belonged to the age group 20-39, with undocumented migrants generally in their 20s.
+The majority belonged to the age group 20-39, with undocumented migrants in their 20s.
 In terms of education, 52 percent of respondents had not completed primary school and a further 35 percent had only completed primary showing limited formal education, potentially affecting their employment conditions.
 Documented migrants on average had more children and were more likely to have them in Thailand, whereas undocumented migrants often left their children in Myanmar.

-The process of migration to Thailand is complex and fraught with challenges.
-Documented migrants generally use licensed agencies or employers for migration, whereas undocumented migrants often rely on informal networks.
-While it is cheaper and quicker to migrate through these informal networks, Key Informant Interview (KII) respondents reported challenges including bribery, abuse, and potential trafficking situations: however, it was noted that there have been improvements in mitigating these challenges in recent years.
+The process of migration to Thailand is complex and often fraught with challenges when undocumented.
+Documented migrants use licensed agencies or employers for migration, whereas undocumented migrants often rely on informal networks.
+While it is cheaper and quicker to migrate through these informal networks, Key Informant Interview (KII) respondents reported issues including bribery, abuse, and potential trafficking situations: however, it was noted that there have been improvements in mitigating these challenges in recent years through significant steps taken by the Thai Government.

 Costs of migration vary.
 Documented males pay the most at \$447.65 per person, while undocumented males pay the least at \$283.16.
 Most people fund migration through savings or loans from family and friends, suggesting financial barriers to formal migration paths.
 Challenges reported by migrants include high costs and lack of legal documentation.
-There is a lack of reliable information and support services for migrants, both pre-departure and post-arrival.
-The findings point to gaps in support infrastructure, especially for undocumented migrants, and indicate there is scope for additional reforms in information dissemination, financial accessibility, and legal process.
+There is a lack of reliable information and support services for migrants, both predeparture and post-arrival.
+The findings point to certain gaps in support infrastructure, especially for undocumented migrants, and indicate there is scope for some finetuning of existing measures with regards to information dissemination, financial accessibility, and legal process.